ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 - You can restore a data volume when you want to add more storage to an existing instance.
 - You can restore a data volume to create a stand-alone volume, which you can attach to an instance later.

-## Restoring a volume from a backup snapshot in the UI
+## Restoring a volume from a backup snapshot in the console
 {: #baas-vpc-restore-ui}
 {: ui}

-Restoring a volume from a backup snapshot in the UI creates a fully provisioned boot or data volume.
+Restoring a volume from a backup snapshot in the console creates a fully provisioned boot or data volume.
 You can restore a volume from the list of Block Storage snapshots and from the snapshot details page.

 You can restore a volume from a backup snapshot in the following ways.